ABOUT THE FILMMAKERS

 Ju enjoys traveling, dancing, and playing basketball.
 You can follow Ju on Twitter and Instagram at @JuHong89.

 Anna oh, producer/director

 Anna Oh is a documentary filmmaker based in San Francisco, California.
 Immediately after her college graduation, she found herself heading to South Korea alongside Ju with camera and notebook in hand.
 As a Korean immigrant herself, she felt compelled to share Ju’s story after reading an article about him online.
 Her senior thesis, Am I American (Official Selection, CAAMFest 2016), explores the various definitions of the word “American” through the perspectives of undocumented immigrants and recently-naturalized citizens.
-She currently works in the film acquisitions team at Kanopy – the world’s leading educational streaming platform.
+She currently works as the Content Operations Coordinator at Kanopy – the world’s leading educational streaming platform.

 Scott Schwerdtfeger, ASSISTANT EDITOR